George Abbey (NASA): Honors

 In 2002, Abbey was selected as a distinguished alumnus of the U.S. Air Force Institute of Technology.

 His honors and awards include the NASA Exceptional Service Medal, the NASA Outstanding Leadership Medal, three NASA Distinguished Service Medals and the 1970 Presidential Medal of Freedom, presented by President Richard M. Nixon for his distinguished civilian service in peacetime.

 Abbey was a senior fellow in space policy at the James A. Baker III Institute for Public Policy of Rice University from 2002 until his death.

 He was the recipient of the Rotary National Award for Space Achievement's National Space Trophy in 1997.

 In 1998, he was awarded the Robert R. Gilruth Award in recognition of his accomplishments and dedication to human spaceflight.

 In 2007, Abbey presented a special award named after him as part of the Sir Arthur Clarke Awards.

+In December 2021, the Johnson Space Center rocket park was renamed the George W.S.
+Abbey Rocket Park in Abbey's honor.